score-spec/docs/content/en/docs/Reference/score-cli/_index.md

 ## The Platform CLI

+Construct your Platform CLI command such that the command options precede its path and arguments when provided.

+```bash
+score-[platform] [command] [flag]
+```

+Currently, supported platforms includes:

+- `score-compose` the implementation of a Docker Compose configuration.
+- `score-helm` the implementation of a Helm Chart configuration.
+- `score-humanitec` the implementation of a Humanitec configuration.

+## Command reference

 The Platform CLI has two distinct parts.

 - **Comands**: The commands are tasks you want Score to do.
 Supply commands and subcommands to score on the command.
 - **Flags**: Also called parameters, are options that modify the result of the command by providing additional configurations.
 Flags are specific to the command, and each command can have independent flags.

-### Command reference

-Construct your Platform CLI command such that the command options precede its path and arguments when provided.

-```bash
-score-[platform] [command] [flag]
-```

-## Score platforms

-Currently, supported platforms includes:

-`score-humanitec` the implementation of a Humanitec configuration.

-`score-compose` the implementation of a Docker Compose configuration.

 ## Score commands